Coming from a herding background, the Australian Retriever makes for an enjoyable and adaptable pet that is loyal to its owners.

 The Australian Shepherd isn’t that big of a shedder; it won’t shed as much as its Golden Retriever lineage, but you can expect some level of seasonal shedding.

-Therefore, it would do you best if you brushed it regularly, not only to tame its fur but also to keep it tangle-free.
+Therefore, it would do you best if you brush it regularly, not only to tame its fur but also to keep it tangle-free.

 To guarantee that your pet looks its best, bathe it a decent number of times so it doesn’t look dirty.